 - Modularize the function design, e.g. to enable flexible and efficient network slicing.

 - Wherever applicable, define procedures (i.e. the set of interactions between network functions) as services, so that their re-use is possible.

+- New system features shall leverage the service-based architecture and be specified in the form of new modular NF Service as much as possible.

 - Enable each Network Function and its Network Function Services to interact with other NF and its Network Function Services directly or indirectly via a Service Communication Proxy if required.
 The architecture does not preclude the use of another intermediate function to help route Control Plane messages (e.g. like a DRA).